 Understanding the Donors

-In the past, marketers could convince donors simply by making an engaging proposal.
-Throw in pictures of cute kids, maybe a success story or two, and “Bob’s your uncle.”
+In the past, nonprofits could convince donors simply by making an engaging proposal and adding in pictures of cute kids, maybe a success story or two.

-Nowadays, donors are getting more educated every day.
 They’ve grown immune to cheesy marketing campaigns that promise everything while delivering nothing.
-Instead of cuddly babies, they want concrete facts backed by real results.
+Instead of just feel-good photos, they want concrete facts backed by real results.

-For Millennial donors (born 1981 – 1995), technology is their world.
+Millennial donors (born 1981 – 1996), grew up during the modern technology boom.
 Therefore, they are likely to be comfortable with donating via social media and other online platforms.

 Millennial donors are also less likely to make significant financial contributions until later in life; instead, they see themselves as “heavily involved helpers.”
 And since many of them graduated from college during the recession, they’ve been forced to start their careers slowly – this makes it difficult for nonprofit organizations to approach them for larger gifts.

-Generation Z has been exposed to the internet from an early stage, significantly influencing their approach to giving.
+Generation Z (born 1997-present) has been exposed to the internet from an early stage, significantly influencing their approach to giving.

 Having access to these communication channels can help Gen Z stay up-to-date on what’s going on in the world, making them more likely to give back.
 This demographic can also connect with other like-minded individuals who are interested in donating time or money toward various causes.